libra/website/CONTRIBUTING.md

 # Contributing to Libra

-Our goal is to make contributing to Libra easy and transparent.
+Our goal is to make contributing to the Libra project easy and transparent.

 ## On Contributing

-### The Libra Spec

-The changes to the Libra specification shall go through a formal process that is still under development.

-### The Core Libra Implementation
+### The Libra Project

-To contribute to the core Libra implementation, first start with the proper development copy.
+To contribute to the core Libra project, first start with the proper development copy.

 To get the development installation with all the necessary dependencies for linting, testing, and building the documentation, run the following: